Polygon-Academy/Decentralized-University/Manuals/How_to_Join_Decentralized_University.md

-# How to Join Decentralize University
+# How to Join Decentralized University

 There are three types of contributors for this DAO: